Human-Hummus/Flaarc/README.md

 - The link function makes links.
 - The right function aligns the text to the right.
 - The center function aligns the text to the center.
+- The sub function makes the text a subscript.
 ##  Variables
 To declare a variable, you need a "\#" preceded by a newline, immediately proceeded by the text "define", then a space, then the name of the variable, then a space, then the content of the variable, and finally, a newline.
 For example, if you want to declare the variable "x" and set it to contain "this is in x!" you'd type: